tedwang-tw/docker-aosp-v5/README.md

 Note: For older versions, e.g. KitKat, please check [tedwang-tw/docker-aosp-v4](https://github.com/tedwang-tw/docker-aosp-v4 "tedwang-tw/docker-aosp-v4").

 ## Installation ##
-Pull the image from the [docker hub](https://registry.hub.docker.com/u/tedwang/docker-aosp-v5/ "docker hub").
+Pull the image from the [Docker Hub](https://registry.hub.docker.com/u/tedwang/docker-aosp-v5/ "Docker Hub").
 This is the recommended method of installation as it is easier to update image.

     docker pull tedwang/docker-aosp-v5:latest